aileen0101/take-home-assignment-A/README.md

 To delete a query: DELETE /queries/:id

-### Instructions on how to set up backend and frontend
+# Instructions on how to set up backend and frontend

 ## Setting up the Backend (API)

-Prerequisites

-Make sure you have Docker and Docker Compose installed.
+Prerequisites: Make sure you have Docker and Docker Compose installed.

 You need Node.js and npm to be installed on your machine.

-# 1. Clone the Repository (if not already done)
+### 1. Clone the Repository (if not already done)

 If you haven’t already, clone the repository to your local machine:

 git clone https://github.com/aileen0101/take-home-assignment-A.git
 cd take-home-assignment-A

-# 2. Build Docker Containers
+### 2. Build Docker Containers

 Build the Docker containers by running the following command in the root of the backend project: